Table of contents

 - Injury or hemorrhage into the adrenal glands

-- Cancer cells that spread to your adrenal glands
+- Cancer cells that spread to the adrenal glands

-- Adrenalectomy; a surgery performed to remove a tumor from the adrenal glands, or the adrenal glands.
+- Adrenalectomy; is a surgery performed to remove a tumor from the adrenal glands or the adrenal glands.

-The damage to the adrenal glands can happen slowly and so, Addison's disease tends to develop at a slow rate and can take several months.
-Since the symptoms are not noticeable or misconstrued at first, the disease can advance to a more critical stage where symptoms become more intense before you may take it seriously enough to get diagnosed.
+The damage to the adrenal glands can happen slowly, and so Addison’s disease tends to develop at a slow rate and can take several months.
+Since the symptoms are not noticeable or misconstrued at first, the disease can advance to a more critical stage where symptoms become more intense before they may take it seriously enough to get diagnosed.

-The most chronic stage of symptoms is called the “Adrenal Crisis“, “Addisonian Crisis“, or “Acute Adrenal Insufficiency“, which happens when Addison's disease is untreated for a long time even when the more intense symptoms have begun to show.
-This stage is critical and life-threatening, and can quickly lead to a permanent disability, shock, coma, or death if professional medical help is not involved fast enough.
+The most chronic stage of symptoms is called the “Adrenal Crisis,” or “Addisonian Crisis, “or “Acute Adrenal Insufficiency, “which happens when Addison’s disease is untreated for a long time, even when the more intense symptoms have begun to show.
+This stage is critical and life-threatening and can quickly lead to a permanent disability, shock, coma, or death if professional medical help is not involved fast enough.

 Initial symptoms may include:

 - Salt cravings